Who We Are

 DA Spotlight

-Tom Horner is the District Attorney for Prosecutorial District 34 which encompasses Alleghany, Ashe, Wilkes, and Yadkin Counties in North Carolina.
-He attended Furman University where he received a Bachelor of Science.
-He earned his Juris Doctorate from Campbell University in 1989.
+Ted Bell is the District Attorney for Prosecutorial District 41 which encompasses McDowell and Rutherford Counties in North Carolina.
+He attended the University of North Carolina where he received a Bachelor of Arts in Political Science and Economics before earning his Juris Doctorate from the University of North Carolina School of Law.

 How Can We Help?